vercel/next.js/docs/migrating/from-gatsby.md

 Gatsby applications start using `gatsby develop` and run at `localhost:8000`.
 To create and start a production build, you run `gatsby build && gatsby serve`.
 Your compiled code is located at `public`.

-Next applications start using `next` (typically scripted as `yarn dev`) and run at `localhost:3000`.
+Next applications start using `next dev` and run at `localhost:3000`.
 To create a start a production build, run `next build && next start`.
-Your compiled code is located at `.next`.
-You are free to change `package.json` script names as you like.
+Your compiled code is located at `.next/`.

 The first step towards migrating to Next.js is to uninstall all related Gatsby packages and install `next`.
 Do not remove `react` or `react-dom` from your `package.json`.